Nikon D70 vs Canon G12

 |Panasonic G2« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G2|

 Both the D70 and the G12 have been discontinued, but can regularly be found used on eBay.
 The D70 was replaced by the Nikon D70s, while the G12 was followed by the Canon G15.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D70 vs Canon G12